 Frequently Asked Questions

-1. How do I set up an obstacle course for my toddler?
+1. How should I set up an obstacle course for my toddler?

 There are no set rules for setting up an obstacle course.
 A few things that you should remember are that the course should be engaging, challenging, and age-appropriate for your child.
 Plan in such a way that it can help your child’s motor and cognitive development.
 You can try a DIY obstacle course or buy one online.